Tips for paying less on your Life Insurance premiums

-- Committing to a mortgage – If you’ve just bought a house or taken on more debt, consider getting life insurance so you’re covered for your financial obligations if you’re unable to work.
-Having life insurance could be the difference between losing your house or having a home for your family to live in if you’re unable to work.
+- Committing to a mortgage – If you’ve just bought a house or taken on more debt, having life insurance can give you peace of mind that you’re covered for your financial obligations if the worst were to happen.
+Having life insurance could assist your family pay debts such as a mortgage and maintain their lifestyle if you were no longer there to support them.

 - Adding a baby to the family – If you’re adding new members to the family, you’ll have more financial obligations.
-Life insurance helps ensure you and your baby will be protected in case the unexpected happens or if you’re unable to work.
+Life insurance can help ensure you and your baby will be protected in case the unexpected happens.

 - Getting a pay raise – Your lifestyle might change as you start earning more.
-Reviewing your life insurance to reflect your higher living standards is a good idea.
+Reviewing your life insurance to reflect your higher living standards could be a good idea.

 - Other changing financial situations – Any other major employment, life, or family milestones should be followed by a review of your life insurance.
 Make sure it’s up to date and you and your family are appropriately covered.

 Life insurance premiums are based on everything from age and medical history, to obesity, smoking, and high-risk activities.
-For those things that are within your power, it’s a good idea to change some of these factors to lower your premiums.
+For those things that are within your power, it’s an option to change some of these factors to try to lower your premiums.
 Once you’ve arranged a suitable policy, it’s important to review your life insurance policy regularly to make sure it reflects your changing circumstances.